Last Updated: August 21, 2024

 United States of America

 Kyle Chandler is an American film and television actor who has a net worth of $12 million.
-He is best known for his role as Deputy Jackson Lamb in the film "Super 8" and in the television shows "Early Edition" as Gary Hobson; for his role on "Grey's Anatomy" as Dylan Young and as Coach Eric Taylor in "Friday Night Lights," for which he won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2011.
+Kyle Chandler is best known for his role as Deputy Jackson Lamb in the film "Super 8," Gary Hobson on the CBS fantasy series "Early Edition," Dylan Young on the ABC medical drama "Grey's Anatomy," and Coach Eric Taylor on the NBC sports drama "Friday Night Lights."
+He won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for "Friday Night Lights" in 2011.

 Early Life

-Kyle Chandler was born September 17, 1965 in Buffalo, New York.
+Kyle Chandler was born on September 17, 1965, in Buffalo, New York.
 He and his three siblings are the children of Edward Chandler, a pharmaceutical sales representative, and Sally Jeanette, a dog breeder.
-He was raised in Lake Forest, Illinois until he was 11 years old and his family moved to a small farm in Loganville, Georgia.
+He was raised in Lake Forest, Illinois, until he was 11 years old, and his family moved to a small farm in Loganville, Georgia.
 As his mother raised Great Danes for show dogs, Chandler traveled with his parents as a child to dog shows and helped out at their dog boarding kennel.

-He attended George Walton Academy in Monroe Georgia where he was a member of the football team.
+Kyle attended George Walton Academy in Monroe, Georgia, where he was a member of the football team.
 He left the team his freshman year following his father's death from a heart attack.
 After quitting football, he participated in the theatre program at Walton.
-Chandler's mother continued to run her business to support Chandler and his siblings.
-Chandler attended the University of Georgia where he was a drama major.
-In 1998, Chandler dropped out of college to pursue a television deal, just seven credits shy of a bachelor's degree in drama.
+Chandler's mother continued to run her business to support Kyle and his siblings.
+Chandler attended the University of Georgia, where he was a drama major.
+In 1998, Kyle dropped out of college to pursue a television deal, just seven credits shy of a bachelor's degree in drama.

 Career

 Chandler was signed by ABC in 1988 on a talent search.
 His television film debut was that same year when he played a supporting actor part in "Quiet Victory: The Charlie Wedemeyer Story."
 He also studied acting around this time with an acting teacher, Milton Katselas.
-His first major acting role on television was as Army Private William Griner as a member of a special operations squad fighting in Vietnam in the series "Tour of Duty."
+His first major acting role on television was as Army Private William Griner, a member of a special operations squad fighting in Vietnam, in the series "Tour of Duty."
 His film debut came in 1992 in the George Strait film "Pure Country."
 He then appeared in two seasons of ABC's "Homefront."
-1994 saw Chandler's Broadway debut when he co-starred with Ashley Judd in "Picnic."
+In 1994, Chandler made his Broadway debut when he co-starred with Ashley Judd in "Picnic."

 In 1996, Chandler scored a breakthrough role when he played the lead character in CBS's "Early Edition."
 He portrayed bar owner Gary Hobson, a man who had the ability to change future disasters who received "tomorrow's newspaper today," delivered to his door by a mysterious cat.
-Chandler received the Saturn Award for Best Actor on Television for his role.
+Kyle received the Saturn Award for Best Actor on Television for his role.
 The show ended its successful run in 2000.
-Chandler continued in television on different guest roles, with a memorable appearance as Dylan Young, the ill-fated bomb squad leader on "Grey's Anatomy."
-His episode followed the Super Bowl XL.
+Chandler continued in television in different guest roles, with a memorable appearance as Dylan Young, an ill-fated bomb squad leader on "Grey's Anatomy."
+His episode followed Super Bowl XL.

 Kyle Chandler Net Worth